 Tessa Giblin, Director of Talbot Rice Gallery: “We want to look at what this pandemic year has meant to us from a variety of angles.
 This includes viruses and their symbiotic relationship to evolution, the asymmetry of this pandemic due to socio-economic and racial inequality, the proof that we can in fact step off the train of progress and artists attuning us to the natural world’s abundant production of bird-song or urban honey yield during 2020.
 It also includes the very human experiences we have collectively encountered during lockdown: grief, pain, trauma, isolation and exhaustion.
 And finally, an urge to support a new, sustainable relationship to the production of art.
 We’re still holding out hope that this ever-increasing proximity to viruses as the polar caps melt, as wildlife are interfered with through marketisation and deforestation – this horrible awakening – will all lead to change.”

-In her video and sound installation This song is for… South African artist Gabrielle Goliath revisits the convention of the dedication song, in collaboration with a group of women and gender-queer led musical ensembles.
-Each song is dedicated to a survivor of rape, unsettling the 'normalcy' of rape culture - a condition presently recognised by the UN as a ‘shadow pandemic’ following a worldwide increase in domestic abuse during the coronavirus pandemic.
-The musical performances, however, are never quite what they seem.
-In each song a sonic disruption evokes a space of traumatic recall, in which the de-subjectifying violence of rape becomes painfully entangled with claims to life, dignity, hope, faith, even joy.
+In her video and sound installation This song is for… South African artist Gabrielle Goliath revisits the convention of the dedication song, in collaboration with groups of women and gender-queer musical ensembles.
+Each song is dedicated to a survivor of rape – groups of whom Goliath worked with over an extensive period of time and invited to contribute a song, colour and text to the work.
+The work creates a powerful space for reflection and aims to unsettle the 'normalcy' of rape culture - a condition presently recognised by the UN as a ‘shadow pandemic’ following a worldwide increase in domestic abuse during the coronavirus pandemic.
+The musical performances, however, are never quite what they seem: in each song a sonic disruption evokes a space of traumatic recall, in which the de-subjectifying violence of rape becomes painfully entangled with claims to life, dignity, hope, faith, even joy.

-The American filmmaker and video artist Kahlil Joseph presents BLKNWS® (2018 - ongoing), an evolving news-style broadcast that proffers a montage of art, music, memes and news desk reporting to positively reflect upon on Black culture.
-More than an artwork, this enterprise works against systematic racism by operating across both arts and everyday spaces (including community centres and commercial spaces) to push back against negative mainstream and media bias.
+The American filmmaker and video artist Kahlil Joseph presents BLKNWS (2018 - ongoing), an evolving news-style broadcast that proffers a montage of art, music, memes and news desk-reporting to present a a positive and ever-updating portrayal of African-American experiences and Black culture.
+More than an artwork, this enterprise works against systemic racism by operating across both arts and everyday spaces (including community centres and commercial spaces) to push back against negative mainstream and media bias.
 Recently updated by the artist’s studio in response to the events of 2020, its unique news desk features and collated stories bear witness to our changing world: from the pandemic, US elections and Black Lives Matter, to the consequences of Brexit.

-During Scotland’s coronavirus lockdown, Tonya McMullan collected multiple samples of honey, of which up to forty samples - in colours ranging from creamy white to molasses black - will be displayed in a specially constructed cabinet.
-The work explores innovative ways to engage with the honey collection through smell, and seeks to demonstrate the subtle changes to the environment – the different feeding patterns of bees, weather conditions and changed ecology of the city - which occurred during lockdown.
-It also highlights the multitude of beekeeping, scientific and amateur communities that comprise our relationship to these vital insect pollinators.
+During Edinburgh’s first coronavirus lockdown, Tonya McMullan collected multiple samples of honey, of which up to forty samples - in colours ranging from creamy white to molasses black - will be displayed in a sculptural beehive made by beekeeper (and cabinet-maker) Michaela Huber.
+A series of vibrant, microscopic images of pollen in McMullan’s honey, displayed throughout the exhibition, create an alien picture of Edinburgh’s surprisingly diverse ecological makeup.
+The work - a collaborative project which included beekeepers, beekeeping associations and scientists at the Roslin Institute -explores innovative ways to engage with the honey collection through smell, and seeks to demonstrate the subtle changes to the environment – the different feeding patterns of bees, weather conditions and changed ecology of the city - which occurred during the 2020 lockdown.

-A new video commission by the collective Jarsdell Solutions Ltd emphasises the entanglement of humans, animals and environments through references to the “King Rat” – a natural phenomenon in which the tails of multiple rats knot together.
-The work combines archival footage, shot before the pandemic - Donald Trump’s Scottish golf courses, animals in zoos and scenes from contemporary American society – which now rebounds from a previous era to show us a world on a political, social and ecological knife edge.
+A new video commission by the collective Jarsdell Solutions Ltd emphasises the entanglement of humans, animals and environments through references to the “King Rat”, - a natural phenomenon, once a harbinger of bad luck, which sees a group of rats become knotted together for life by their tales.
+The work uses archival footage, shot before the pandemic, to consider the trajectory of the pre-pandemic world, subtly articulating complex and artificial separations between people and animals constructed in the Western world.
+The footage rebounds now to show us a world on a political, social and ecological knife edge.

 Exhibition Guide with texts by Tessa Giblin & James Clegg will be published on occasion of the exhibition.